-Our popular constituent dashboards provides a central view of everything you need to know about a supporter.
+- Reporting and Dashboards.
+Our popular constituent dashboards provide a central view of everything you need to know about a supporter.
 Combined with campaign reporting and customized query tools, Salsa CRM delivers data to users in the way they want to see it.

 Salesforce and the Salesforce Nonprofit Success Pack (NPSP) provide a full-featured, extremely customizable donor management for nonprofits with more advanced requirements.

 Because it is highly customizable, Salesforce can be used to create different experiences for different users and can be integrated with other solutions from the Salesforce AppExchange.
 For example, combine Salesforce with fundraising and marketing automation tools, like Salsa Engage, for a complete supporter engagement system.
 Salsa Engage for Salesforce provides a strong, bi-directional integration with Salesforce and is available on the AppExchange.

 Salesforce Nonprofit provides the following features for today's nonprofits:

 - Relationship-first views of your constituent data.

 - Manage complex programs of different types all in one place.